Shutting down a dog meat farmJean Chung for HSI

 9. How are my donations being used?

 We are very careful in spending donations from our generous donors.
 We are accredited by the Better Business Bureau and score consistently high rankings across charity review sites.
-85% of our funds go toward lifesaving animal protection programs, only 10% goes toward fundraising and 5% for administrative costs.
+85% of our funds go toward lifesaving animal protection programs, 10% toward fundraising and 5% toward administrative costs.